xu-ji/ARM/README.md

 # Automatic Recall Machines

-This repository accompanies the paper: <a href="">Automatic Recall Machines: Internal Replay, Continual Learning and the Brain</a>.
+This repository accompanies the paper: <a href="https://arxiv.org/abs/2006.12323">Automatic Recall Machines: Internal Replay, Continual Learning and the Brain</a>.

 # Dependencies